 - Residential mortgages present a much lower risk to lenders, resulting in an even more competitive market that makes obtaining one significantly less expensive.

-- As Commercial Mortgage loans are frequently more extensive and the process more intricate, you must supply more information than required for a residential mortgage.
+- As commercial mortgage loans are frequently more extensive and the process more intricate, you must supply more information than is required for a residential mortgage.

 Definition of Commercial and Residential Mortgages